jarooda/recaptcha-enterprise/README.md

 3. You should see a single button.
 Click it to get the score.

-4. If the Recaptcha challenge is successful, it will show green ribbon.
-If the challenge fails, it will show red ribbon and the button is disabled.
+4. If the Recaptcha score is above threshold, it will show green ribbon.
+If the score below threshold, it will show red ribbon and the button is disabled.

 ## Notes